 Figure 13: Number of days above freezing at Mt.
-Spokane simulated for historical years 1971-2000 and projected future years 2010-2039, 2040-2069, and 2070-2099 under the lower emissions scenario (RCP 4.5).
-The number of days is displayed on the y-axis (left vertical).
-Years are displayed on the x-axis (bottom horizontal).
+Spokane simulated for historical years 1971-2000 and projected future years 2010-2039, 2040-2069, and 2070-2099 under the high emissions scenario (RCP 8.5).
 The results of each of the 20 models used in the analysis are represented by individual points.
 The multi-model mean is indicated by a solid bar.
-Source: Future Boxplots Tool (https://climatetoolbox.org/tool/Future-Boxplots), The Climate Toolbox.
+The results of each of the 20 models used in the analysis are represented by individual points.
+The multi-model mean is indicated by a solid bar.
+Source: Future Boxplots Tool (https://climatetoolbox.org/tool/Future-Boxplots), Northwest Climate Toolbox.